Maryland State Fair returning for 3 weekends of rides, farm animals and funnel cakes

 From goat shows and robotics contests, carnival rides to concerts and funnel cakes to farm animals, the Maryland State Fair has much to offer.

 The fair will also present big-name concerts during the final weekend.
 Pop-punk band All Time Low will perform on Friday, Sept.
-8 and QUINN XCII will perform on Saturday, Sept.
-9. Tickets to these shows start a $49.
+8, and QUINN XCII will perform on Saturday, Sept.
+9. Tickets to these shows start at $49.

 We're making it easier for you to find stories that matter with our new newsletter — The 4Front.
 Sign up here and get news that is important for you to your inbox.